xolox/vim-lua-ftplugin/README.md

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/lua-ftplugin> and <http://github.com/xolox/vim-lua-ftplugin>.
+If you like this plug-in please vote for it on [Vim Online][script].

 ## License